jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Install Conda.rst

     /work/#####/<username>/frontera

 Now that we’re in the work directory for frontera, we can install Conda.
-Use **curl** (a command-line tool to transfer data from a server via HTTP) to download Miniforge without having to download it to our local machine, which will come bundled with conda.
+Use **curl** (a command-line tool to transfer data from a server via HTTP) to download Miniforge which will come bundled with conda.

 Run the following command in your terminal: